President Biden officially ends COVID-19 national emergency - UPI.com

 April 10 (UPI) -- President Joe Biden signed a bill Monday to end the national emergency over COVID-19.

-The bill, sponsored by Rep. Paul Gosar, R-Ariz., terminates the national emergency declared by former President Donald Trump on March 13, 2020, and a public health emergency issued that January.
+The bill, sponsored by Rep. Paul Gosar, R-Ariz., terminates the national emergency declared by former President Donald Trump on March 13, 2020.
+It does not affect a separate public health emergency issued that January.

 The president had previously planned to end the national and public health emergencies on May 11, making that announcement in January.

-Note: Editor's note: This article has been updated to reflect that the bill signed Monday does not end the public health emergency set to expire on May 11.